mglerner/IntroductoryPhysics/README.md

   (either via email <mglerner@gmail.com> or as a PR), I'll gladly reformat them to fix any small mistakes, so don't let that stop you!

-Please cite your sources (Wikipedia is OK!), and feel free to quote explicitly, but don't plagiarize!
+* Please cite your sources (Wikipedia is OK!), and feel free to quote explicitly, but don't plagiarize!

+* Including links to pictures really helps!

 The python script here autogenerates annotated tables of contents!
 Here's the current version, which obviously needs more scientists added: